Aberystwith and Welsh Coast Railway: 19th century

-The first main line railway in central Wales, the Llanidloes and Newtown Railway, was opened in 1859.
+The first main line railway (Note: There were several private mineral lines.) in central Wales, the Llanidloes and Newtown Railway, was opened in 1859.
 At first it was not connected to any other railway, but it fostered interest in railway development, and soon, through routes to Newtown from both Chester (opened 1861) and from Shrewsbury (opened 1862) were available.

 Striking westward and crossing very difficult terrain, the Newtown and Machynlleth Railway was opened on 31 December 1862.
+(Note: There was a "Grand Opening" afterwards, on 3 January 1863.)
 Although Machynlleth was an important market town, its promoters were considering an extension to Aberystwyth and the Cardigan Bay coast.
 Due to a shortage of subscription money from general investors, the Newtown and Machynlleth Railway was in the hands of a successful partnership of railway contractors, David Davies and Thomas Savin, who put up most of the construction money and took paid-up shares as the majority of their payment.
 These men shared the idea of continuing to the coast, but Savin's ambitious vision of a huge investment in developing the coastal district was considered by Davies to be over-reaching, and the partnership was dissolved on 30 January 1861.

 The Newtown and Machynlleth Railway had preliminary designs made for a coastal line, to be known as the Machynlleth, Aberystwyth and Towyn Railway.
 At about the same time, the Llanidloes and Newtown Railway and the Oswestry and Newtown Railway (the latter still under construction), working together, had a scheme prepared for a coastal line from Aberystwyth to Pwllheli, with several branches.
 Davies supported the Towyn scheme, while Savin favoured the line to Pwllheli.
 Moreover, there was no talk of the Pwllheli line continuing to Porth Dinllaen, on the north side of the Lleyn Peninsula.
 Porth Dinllaen was a natural harbour on the north side of the Lleyn Peninsula, that had been proposed as a packet station for the Irish mail service.
 At that time, Holyhead had been selected in preference, but Porth Dinllaen still had supporters for development as a ferry port.